kassimojr/recargapay-wallet-api/docs/monitoring/en/monitoring-guide-en.md

-# RecargaPay Wallet API Monitoring Guide
+# Digital Wallet API Monitoring Guide

 ## Introduction to Monitoring and Observability

 Modern software systems require comprehensive monitoring to ensure reliability, availability, and performance.
-This guide explains how to use the monitoring stack implemented for the RecargaPay Wallet API.
+This guide explains how to use the monitoring stack implemented for the Digital Wallet API.

 ### Core Concepts